sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ### Flex Template for Web (FTW)

 A template of a Flex marketplace user interface.
-All the features available in the Marketplace API have been implemented in Flex Template for Web.

 Sharetribe customers can customize FTW for their own marketplace, or build their own UI from scratch.
 Flex Template for Web is built with Node.js + React/Redux.

 Information about using Flex Template for Web can be found in the [FTW documentation](/references/ftw/).